-Noosa is a super popular holiday destination, and as we now live fairly close by, we’ve finally gone back last weekend to join just a few holidaymakers in traipsing about Noosa National Park.
+Noosa is a super popular holiday destination, and as we now live only some 45 minutes away, we’ve finally gone back last weekend to join just a few holidaymakers in traipsing about Noosa National Park.

-So given the fantastic weather and since we’ve had a friend staying with us for the last week and half, off we went to Noosa National Park, only to realise that about 500 other people had exactly the same idea.
+So given the fantastic weather and since we’ve had a friend staying with us for the last week and half, off we went to Noosa National Park.
+Once there we had to realise that about 500 other people had exactly the same idea.
+Oh the fun!
 But at least not everybody wanted to traipse along the coastal track like we did…

-Apart from some very nice looking beaches, I found an echidna, woohoo!
+Apart from some very nice looking beaches, we came across an echidna, woohoo!
 I love my Australian animals, I don’t think I’ll ever get enough of them (well, ok, snakes excepted…).

 From the echidna excitement, we went on to Hell’s Gates, a high bluff that has water crashing into the rock face.
 Someone told us that turtles feed on the rocks and hooray, I did see a turtle swimming happily in the water, getting rocked back and forth by the waves! 🙂

-I had this vague recollection that Alexandria Bay was yet another nudist beach, and voila, it was.
+I had this vague recollection that Alexandria Bay was one of the few nudist beach, and voila, it was.
 How is it that in 13 years of living in Australia I’d never been to a nudist beach but since moving to Queensland six months ago I’ve been to two?!!
 Whilst unofficially a nudist beach, Alexandria Bay also sprouts lots of surfers and beach goers so I didn’t feel too out of place in my t-shirt and shorts. 🙂

-From the bottom of Sunshine Beach and the end of the coastal track – be ready to climb a lot of stairs down (or up… phew, that’d be some good exercise!) – we took a fire management track back to Tanglewood Track.
+From the bottom of Sunshine Beach and the end of the coastal track be ready to climb a lot of stairs down (or up… phew, that’d be some good exercise!)
+We then took a fire management track back to Tanglewood Track.
 And in this case, the track is actually aptly named as there are indeed tanglewoods along the path.
 A great many of them.
 Lots of fun for people who’ve always wanted to feel like Tarzan… 😀